Ceramic magnets are permanent magnets made up of a composite of iron

-- Since the ceramic refrigerator magnets are hard and brittle in
+- Since the ceramic refrigerator magnets are hard and brittle in nature therefore for their finishing they require diamond cutting or cutting wheel.

 - They can acquire only simple shapes.